vyg/silverstripe-sluggable/README.md

 ![codecov.io](https://codecov.io/github/gordonbanderson/silverstripe-sluggable/branch.svg?branch=master)

-This module allows the developer to add a field that will be converted to a slug (kebab case) when saved
+This SilverStripe module allows the developer to add a field that will be converted to a slug (kebab case) when saved

 # Configuration
+For any given class that needs slugs, the extension `Suilven\Sluggable\Extension\Sluggable` needs added and also the name of the field name to slug, under the key `slug`.
+The slug is stored in a field called `Slug` on the data object after a write is executed.

 ```yml
 ---
 Name: cricket-slugs